Larissa Behrendt: Film

 Behrendt has written, directed, and/or produced a number of documentary films since 2013, including Innocence Betrayed (2013, writer) In My Blood It Runs (2019, producer) and Maralinga Tjarutja (2020, writer), the latter about the British nuclear tests at Maralinga in South Australia.
 She was Indigenous consultant for the TV documentary miniseries Australia: The Story of Us in 2015, Who do you think you are?
 (2018–2019) and other projects.

-In 2016 Behrendt (as director) Michaela Perske (writer and producer) and were awarded the Indigenous Feature Documentary Initiative funding by the Adelaide Film Festival in conjunction with Screen Australia and KOJO to work on their feature documentary project, After the Apology, and on 9 October 2017, AFF held the world première of the resulting film.
+In 2016 Behrendt (as director) and Michaela Perske (writer and producer) were awarded the Indigenous Feature Documentary Initiative funding by the Adelaide Film Festival in conjunction with Screen Australia and KOJO to work on their feature documentary project, After the Apology, and on 9 October 2017, AFF held the world première of the resulting film.
 The film looks at the increase in Indigenous child removal in the years following Kevin Rudd's Apology to Australia's Indigenous peoples.
 It won Best Direction of a Documentary Feature Film from the Australian Directors Guild in 2018, and was nominated in three categories in the 2018 AACTA Awards, including Best Direction in Nonfiction Television.

 Behrendt directed Maralinga Tjarutja, a May 2020 television documentary made by Blackfella Films for ABC Television, which tells the story of the people of Maralinga, South Australia, since the 1950s British nuclear tests at Maralinga.
 It was deliberately broadcast around the same time that the drama series Operation Buffalo was on, to give voice to the Indigenous people of the area and show how it disrupted their lives.
 Screenhub gave it 4.5 stars, calling it an "excellent documentary".
 The film shows the resilience of the Maralinga Tjarutja people, and how they have continued to fight for their rights to look after the contaminated land.
+The film won the 2020 AACTA Award for Best Direction in Nonfiction Television.

 In 2020 Behrendt worked as a writer for Season 2 of Total Control (TV series), and as writer/director on a documentary film entitled The Fight Together.

-In 2021 Behrendt released the documentary Araatika: Rise Up!.

-Behrendt worked on, and released the documentary One Mind, One Heart in 2024, which follows the long political campaigns to preserve culture and maintain Aboriginal land rights, through the story of the Yirrkala Bark Petitions.
+Behrendt directed Araatika: Rise Up!, a documentary about a group of National Rugby League players creating an Aboriginal Australian equivalent of the New Zealand Māoris' haka.
+Luke Buckmaster gave it 3 out of 5 stars in his review in The Guardian, describing Behrendt's directorial style as "that of a cine-essayist, talented at fishing through and arranging evidence, particularly when it comes to political and cultural context".
+Araatika: Rise Up! streamed at the Sydney Film Festival in 2021, and aired on NITV in 2022.